 Step 4: Check the sets of photos accordingly and click on Finish to start the duplicate photo removing process.

 As seen in the above image, the software also shows the amount of memory that will be cleared.
 If you have any queries related to the software, feel free to contact the Remo technical support team.
+Additionally, there is also a streamlined way to remove duplicates from iPhotos.

 Molly is the Lead Technical Specialist with distinguished knowledge and understanding of Mac computers and operating systems.
 Being a veteran photographer and video recovery specialist, Molly’s expertise on video formats and file repair has helped restore a lot of videos and cherished memories of users.